Aniket-a14/soulspace/README.md

 -   **Peace Garden**: Visual representation of your consistency.
 The garden grows as you visit daily.
 -   **Peace Jar**: Get random daily affirmations and quotes.
 -   **Reading History**: Save and revisit your favorite quotes.

+## Contributing

+We welcome contributions!
+Please check out our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get started, our code of conduct, and the pull request process.

+## CI/CD

+This project uses **GitHub Actions** for continuous integration.
+The pipeline automatically:
+-   Installs dependencies for both frontend and backend.
+-   Runs linting checks on the frontend.
+-   Verifies the backend Prisma client generation.
+-   Builds the frontend application to ensure deployability.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.